technical-zebra/Minerval-Learning/README.md

 ## Music
 Different Music is played in the Quiz Page, the FlashCard Page, the Match Game Page, and the Leaderboard Page.

+## Sensor
+The light sensor is used in the Setting Page to change theme automatically.

+The accelerator sensor is used in the the Match Game Page to restart the game.